ceciliaaanilsson/L3---Multiplayer-app/Multiplayer_Module/README.md

 gameClient.removePlayer(playerId) // Takes a playerId as argument and removes the player with the id from the list.

-// Connect the player to the WebSocket server gameClient.setupWebSocket(player)
+gameClient.setupWebSocket(player)// Connect the player to the WebSocket server.

-// Handle player movement using keyboard controls (W, A, S, D) gameClient.handleMovement(player)
+gameClient.handleMovement(player)// Handle player movement using keyboard controls (W, A, S, D).
 ```